-Among Barnes & Noble’s major findings was the fact that:
+Barnes & Noble’s major findings uncovered that:

 – Gen Z spend hours on social media every day, with 44 percent claiming that platforms like Facebook, Twitter and Instagram have deepened their relationships.
-But these students tend to favour sites like SnapChat which promise a certain level of anonymity – a value that’s important to Gen Z who view privacy and security as paramount.
+But these students tend to favour sites like SnapChat which promise a certain level of anonymity – a value that’s important to Gen Z, who view privacy and security as paramount.

 – This is a generation that embraces and admires individualism and diversity, with 86 percent of respondents believing people should have complete freedom to be whoever and whatever they want.

 – This is a generation of inherent change-makers, with 68 percent stating they believe in the power of the individual to affect change.

 But perhaps the most important finding was the worth these students place on education.

 “Our research has shown that Gen Z students are incredibly career-focused – in fact, career preparation is one of the top factors students consider when choosing a college,” Malat explains.

 “A remarkably practical generation, Gen Z students recognise the value of education, but they need assurance that the money they invest will lead to a good career and a better life.
 As the rise of automation continues to change the career landscape for Gen Z, this assurance can seem more difficult for schools to provide, however, one way to future-proof students as they take on the workplace remains readily apparent: helping them develop soft skills.”